Tuesday, 13 May 2025

 What does growing up look like

 For a few years now I've noticed a change.
 Regarding colors.
-I stopped looking for or finding preferences for certain colors.
+I stopped looking for or finding preferences for other colors.
 I still stick to yellows, emerald-greens and purples (mauves, for friends).

 Instead, I'm very keen on fir trees.
 I delight in looking at them and have been itching to get them close.
 As much as I can.
 Actually, very little - with the help of a mug.